-8. General preventive practices should be continued after vaccination

-Studies of safety, efficacy and immunogenicity of COVID-19 vaccines are recommended, but positive antibody testing (both to spike or nucleocapsid proteins) is not equivalent with sufficient protection; and general preventive practices should be continued.

-9. Donor vaccination against SARS-CoV-2

-- It is likely that stem cell donors will have be vaccinated prior to donation - The ECDC recommendations state that there is no risk to vaccinate donors with mRNA or protein subunit vaccines and such individuals can donate as long as they are feeling well.

-They also recommend that donors, who receive attenuated vaccines (virus vector-based or live-attenuated virus vaccines), have to be deferred for four weeks after vaccination.
+- 8. There is no information available allowing guidance regarding COVID-19 vaccination in patients on maintenance therapy with lenalidomide or TKIs after HCT.
+These cases have to be assessed on an individual situation basis - 9.
+General preventive practices should be continued after vaccination - Studies of safety, efficacy and immunogenicity of COVID-19 vaccines are recommended, but positive antibody testing (both to spike or nucleocapsid proteins) is not equivalent with sufficient protection; and general preventive practices should be continued. - 10.
+Donor vaccination against SARS-CoV-2 - o It is likely that stem cell donors will have be vaccinated prior to donation - The ECDC recommendations state that there is no risk to vaccinate donors with mRNA or protein subunit vaccines and such individuals can donate as long as they are feeling well. - They also recommend that donors, who receive attenuated vaccines (virus vector-based or live-attenuated virus vaccines), have to be deferred for four weeks after vaccination.